mostafanasser2000/Data-Engineering-Bootcamp-2024/week4-assignment/README.md

     -- timestamps
     cast(pickup_datetime as timestamp) as pickup_datetime,
     cast(dropOff_datetime as timestamp) as dropoff_datetime,
+    SR_Flag as sr_flag,
     Affiliated_base_number as affiliated_base_number

 from {{source("staging", "fhv_tripdata")}}
-where PUlocationID is not null and DOlocationID is not null
+where PUlocationID is not null and DOlocationID is not null and date(pickup_datetime) between '2019-01-01' and '2019-12-31'

 -- dbt build --select <model.sql> --vars '{'is_test_run: false}'
 {% if var("is_test_run", default=true) %} limit 100 {% endif %}

 ```

 **fact_fhv_trips.sql**